Where to Begin: Efficient Pretraining via Subnetwork Selection and Distillation: Experiments

 \subsection{Search Space Definitions}

 Table~\ref{tab:search_spaces} summarizes the search spaces for Pythia-6.9B and Pythia-12B, listing the allowable values for each transformer dimension.
 In the \emph{coarse layer-wise} and \emph{fine-grained layer-wise} settings, $h$, $h_s$, and $d$ are sampled independently at each layer.
 The \emph{fine-grained} spaces extend this further with neuron-level sampling within each dimension, as detailed in Section~\ref{subsec:search_spaces}.
+The size of each of the search spaces is listed in Table \ref{tab:search_space_sizes} (Appendix \ref{appendix:search_space_sizes}).